 |

-Even numbers and odd numbers are fundamental concepts in mathematics.
+The even numbers and odd numbers are fundamental concepts in mathematics.
 These classifications of integers play a crucial role in many areas of applied mathematics.
 Understanding these properties is essential not only for mathematicians but also for users of mathematical models in various sectors.

 The properties of even numbers

 An even number is defined as any integer that can be expressed in the form 2n, where n is an integer.
 This means that even numbers can be divided by 2 without leaving a remainder.
-Indeed, numbers like 0, 2, 4, 6, 8, and so on perfectly illustrate this property.
+Indeed, numbers like 0, 2, 4, 6, 8, and so on, perfectly illustrate this property.

 Operations involving even numbers

-Arithmetic operations with even numbers also have interesting properties.
+Arithmetic operations with even numbers also involve interesting properties.
 The sum or difference of two even numbers is always an even number.
 For example, 6 + 8 = 14, which is an even number.
 Similarly, the multiplication of two even numbers also results in an even number.

 The properties of odd numbers